Ezzerof/calorie-management-app/README.md

 * [Setup](#setup)

 ## General Info

-Just create an account by entering your name, age, weight, height and fat percentage and start to track your daily nutrition (proteins, carbs, fats, and kcal).
+Simple application that provides login and sing up functionality to store and manage your daily meals.
+It will help to track your daily nutrition (proteins, carbs, fats, and kcal).

 ## Technologies
 * Java (JDK 8+)